keelerh/better-networks/data.md

 	</div>
 	<div class="4u 12u$(medium)">
 		<h3>Ethereum Transactions</h3>
-		<p>A detailed record of Ethereum transactions spanning the first quarter of 2022.
-Encompassing millions of on-chain activities, this dataset provides a snapshot of the Ethereum network's dynamics, showcasing trends, behaviors, and patterns pivotal to the decentralized finance ecosystem and smart contract interactions.</p>
+        <p>A detailed record of all cryptocurrency trading on the Ethereum blockchain, spanning the first quarter of 2022.
+The data encompasses the complete trading activity of millions of users trading tens of thousand of assets with an aggregated market valuation peaking at more than $500B and a daily trading volume exceeding $30B.
+Representing the largest publicly available financial data source at the granularity of individual trades and users, this dataset provides a rare opportunity to analyze and model a dynamic large scale decentralized financial ecosystem with smart contract interactions.</p>
 		<div class="12u$">
 			<ul class="actions">
 				<li><input type="submit" value="Download Data" class="special" /></li>